Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 #### Plotting Learning Curves with Matplotlib and TensorBoard

 Learning curves visualize the model's training and validation performance over epochs, providing insights into the model's learning progress, convergence, and potential issues such as overfitting or underfitting.\
 TensorBoard is a tool for providing the measurements and visualizations needed during the machine learning workflow.
 It enables tracking experiment metrics like loss and accuracy, visualizing the model graph, projecting embeddings to a lower dimensional space, and much more.

 ![alt text](https://github.com/Ebimsv/Facial_Age_estimation_PyTorch/blob/main/pics/loss-tensorboard.png)

 ## Todo

-This repository contains code for various tasks related to inference and experiments with the model.
+...

 ### Contents